 The boundary-scan register (BSR) is 18 bits long.
 It contains one boundary-scan cell (BSC) for each normal-function input pin and one BSC for each normal-function output pin.
-Which I/O ports, A or B, function as input terminals and which function as output terminals is determined by the DIR signal (BSC17) as described below.
-The BSR is used 1) to store test data that is to be applied internally to the inputs of the normal on-chip logic and/or externally to the device output terminals, and/or 2) to capture data that appears internally at the outputs of the normal on-chip logic and/or externally at the device input terminals.
+The BSR is used 1) to store test data that is to be applied internally to the inputs of the normal on-chip logic and/or externally to the device output terminals, and/or 2) to capture data that appears internally at the outputs of the normal on-chip logic and/or external on-chip logic and/or externally at the device input terminals.

 The source of data to be captured into the BSR during Capture-DR is determined by the current instruction.
-The contents of the BSR may change during Run-Test/Idle, as determined by the current instruction.
+The contents of the BSR may change during Run-Test/Idle as determined by the current instruction.
 The contents of the BSR are not changed in Test-Logic-Reset.